 Improving neck coordination and strength has been shown in numerous studies to be effective in reducing neck pain, cervicogenic headaches, cervicogenic dizziness.
 According to the Neck Pain: Clinical Practice Guidelines – it has been recommended with strong evidence for clinicians to consider cervical stabilization exercises for neck pain.
 Demonstrated here are a few great exercises to help improve the activation and strength of muscles surrounding the neck.

 Quadruped Banded Chin Tuck

-In addition to improving activation of your deep neck muscles, this exercise will activate the serratus anterior which is a crucial piece of addressing any neck issues.
+In addition to improving the activation of your deep neck muscles, this exercise will activate the serratus anterior which is a crucial piece in addressing any neck issues.